w33ble/holidayjs2013/readme.md

 Created for the [HolidayJS 2013](http://holidayjs.com/) hackathon.

-This is a hoiday themes PuzzleQuest clone with a classy holiday theme.
+This is a hoilday themes PuzzleQuest clone with a classy holiday theme.

 Built as a real-time, 2 player game using Backbone on the frontend and Firebase to have data and real-time goodness.

 At the time of presentaton, the app only drew the board and saved piece data to Firebase.

+## Installation

+Clone this repo, the `npm install` and `bower install`

+To run the app, simply run `node index`.
+It'll report what port it's listening on, so open localhost on that port in your browser.

 ## The Raptors